5th International Workshop of

 19:00 Gala Dinner - Vinum Restaurant (The Graham’s Lodge

-09:00 Jungwon Park, Seoul National University, South Korea
+09:00 “Time-resolved one-particle Brownian 3D reconstruction of colloidal nanoparticles”, Jungwon Park, Seoul National University, South Korea

-10:00 Huolin Xin, University of California, Irvine, USA
+10:00 “In-situ TEM for uncovering electro-chemo-mechanical failures of Li anode and ceramic solid-state electrolytes in Li-metal batteries”, Huolin Xin, University of California, Irvine, USA

 11:00 Coffee Break